-(If you are unable to see the person you are getting into relationship with, initially due to fantasy or dreams, that’s ok.
+(If you are unable to see the person you are getting into a relationship with, initially due to fantasy or dreams, that’s ok.
 Endeavour to be honest with yourself as you go.
-Failure to be honest about the person you are in relationship with will usually lead a spoiled ferment, with undesired bacteria taking over).
+Failure to be honest about the person you are in a relationship with will usually lead a spoiled ferment, with undesired bacteria taking over).

 •20 cups of allowance (no one is perfect, not even you)